ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!/en.md

 ## Sliders

-Each slider as a whole produces a 50, 100, or 300 judgement, based on the proportion of slider parts (namely, the slider head, slider end, slider ticks, and slider repeats) hit.
+Each slider as a whole produces a 50, 100, or 300 judgement, based on the proportion of slider parts (namely, the slider head, slider tail, slider ticks, and slider repeats) hit.
 This judgement is converted to a score value using the same method that hit circles use.

 Additionally, elements of the slider grant score in an independent fashion:

 - Each slider tick hit grants 10 points.
-- Each slider repeat or slider end hit grants 30 points.
+- Each slider repeat or slider tail hit grants 30 points.

 The point values above are not affected by any bonuses or multipliers.